WWW Archives

 Flash Menus

-Does anyone know why a Flash menu that appeared fine in IE 6 and works fine when Firefox displays it is wonky in IE 7?
-It’s not aligned correctly until you roll over a menu choice, which moves into place as the new decisions appear.
-It doesn’t move when using Flash Player to view it, and nothing moves in the Flash file.
+Does anyone know why a Flash menu that appears correctly in IE 6 and works properly when displayed in Firefox is misaligned in IE 7?
+It’s not aligned correctly until you roll over a menu choice, which then moves into place as new options appear.
+It doesn’t move when viewed using Flash Player, and nothing in the Flash file moves.
 My tables are set to the right size for everything, so there should be no room for any movement.

 Suckerfish Menus

-Has anyone else had any problems with the Suckerfish dropdowns in ie7?
+Has anyone else experienced problems with the Suckerfish dropdowns in IE7?
 I’ll roll over one link, which reveals the dropdown list for that link, but the list doesn’t go away when I roll off the tie.
 So if I roll over another connection, the previous list I had rolled over is still showing.
-Also, if the list has a second level, it will show the first time I roll over it, but if another link has a second level, it doesn’t pop out.
+Additionally, if the list has a second level, it will display the first time I roll over it; however, if another link has a second level, it doesn’t pop out.

 ASP.net